 Wakaf is one of the oldest institutions within the Singapore Muslim community.
 Our forefathers left this important legacy because they aspired to see progress and wanted to spread good beyond their lifetimes.

 Singapore continues to benefit from the heritage Wakaf assets left behind by three main groups of wakifs.
 They are the Arab merchants, Indian traders, and Nusantara landowners.

-The first Wakaf we know about in Singapore was created in 1820.
-This is the Wakaf of the Omar Mosque in Kampung Melaka, beside the Singapore River.
-It was endowed by Syed Omar Ali Aljunied – a successful trader from Indonesia but who came originally from the Hahdramaut (now known as Yemen).
-Syed Omar also made a Wakaf of the Bencoolen Mosque and the properties that supported it.
+The first Wakaf on record in Singapore was created in 1820.
+Wakaf Masjid Omar Kampung Melaka, located along the Singapore River, was donated by Syed Omar Ali Aljunied, a successful trader from Indonesia who originated from Hadhramaut (now known as Yemen).
+Syed Omar Ali Aljunied also set up Wakaf Bencoolen, which consists of Masjid Bencoolen and several properties along Bencoolen Street.

 Throughout the nineteenth century, other rich merchants from Yemen came to Singapore and continued their strong tradition of establishing Wakaf.

 Traders and money changers who came from India also established Wakaf in Singapore.
 They built several endowment properties, such as Masjid Jamae in 1826, followed by Masjid Al-Abrar in 1827.
 Both mosques belong to Wakaf Jamae.

 Another Indian trader, Ahna Ally Mohammad Kassim, created Wakaf Kassim.
 His Wakaf includes Masjid Kassim and a piece of land along Changi Road.